-Researchers recently examined the effect of social behaviours on the rate of success for weight loss challenges amongst peers.
+Researchers recently examined the effect of social behaviors on the rate of success for weight loss challenges among peers.

 Comparing self to the success of peers may limit individual weight loss progress

-Showcasing weight loss of a top performer had positive and encouraging effects
+Showcasing the weight loss of a top performer had positive and encouraging effects

 Written by Stephanie C. Tsang

 - Social Comparison Theory.
 (2019).
 Retrieved from https://www.psychologytoday.com/ca/basics/social-comparison-theory

 - Uetake, Kosuke and Yang, Nathan, Inspiration from the ‘Biggest Loser’: Social Interactions in a Weight Loss Program (May 3, 2018).
 Marketing Science, forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2838279 or http://dx.doi.org/10.2139/ssrn.2838279